ogoines/Readme-Generator/README.md

  This project is licensed by the GPL 3.0.

  ## Contributing
- Currently, there are no guidelines for project contributions
+ Currenty, there are no guidelines for contributions

  ## Tests